Trade directory · Miami metro · Florida

 Insurance Minimums

-Florida requires minimum $300,000 general liability for electrical contractors.
-Workers comp required if employees.
-Many municipalities require additional coverage.
+Florida requires minimum $300,000 general liability and $50,000 property damage insurance for electrical contractors.
+Workers compensation required if employing others.

 § C · Path to license